Rajdhanavade17/yms_project/Readme.md

 ## our main objective was to construct banknifty index value using ltp price of all its constituents
    so we have 12 prices of 12 constituent stocks of banknifty and now we have to find how they are calculated so we can get the index price
-1. for that we need to understand how they are weighted in the banknifty index (a) the 12 stocks are weighted using their free float market cap free float market cap is basically the tradeble stocks available in the market how to get free float market cap of a stock:
+1. for that we need to understand how they are weighted in the banknifty index<br>
+   (a) the 12 stocks are weighted using their free float market cap <br>
+            free float market cap is basically the tradeble stocks available in the market <br>
+            how to get free float market cap of a stock:<br>

                  free float market cap = price of a single share * outstanding shares * iwf(investible weight factor) so we need to find iwf using from the recent shareholding pattern availabel on nse website or stocks quaterely reports

-   (b) top on this their is a maximum limit on the weitage percentage of single stock in index known as capping
+   (b) top on this their is a maximum limit on the weitage percentage of single stock in index known as capping<br>
-                banknifty uses 2 capping factors:
+                banknifty uses 2 capping factors:<br>
-                   1 weight of single stock should not exceed 33% of index 2 combined weight of top 3 stocks should not exceed 62% of index if in case weight of single stock exceeds the capping limit then its weitage brought down to 33% and the market cap reduced is redistributed among all other stocks. from this method we can get capping factor of a stock
+                   1 weight of single stock should not exceed 33% of index<br>
+                   2 combined weight of top 3 stocks should not exceed 62% of index<br>
+                if in case weight of single stock exceeds the capping limit then its weitage brought down to 33% and the market cap reduced is redistributed among all other stocks.<br>
+                    from this method we can get capping factor of a stock

 2. index price formula